-- 2.21.1 The Council will not restrict the choices open to governing bodies in respect of suppliers of goods and services.
+2.21.1 The Council will not restrict the choices open to governing bodies in respect of suppliers of goods and services.
 Schools may purchase goods and services from wherever they see fit unless contracts are already in place.
 However, governing bodies will be expected to obtain value for money by way of price, quality and convenience for the school.
-Schools must not enter into contracts without the advice of the Council's Legal Services. - 2.21.2 Governing bodies must also always have due regard for the proper accountability for, and control over, the expenditure of public funds and assess in advance, where relevant, the health and safety competence of contractors, taking account of the LA's policies and procedures. - 2.21.3 The Council reserves the right to charge the school's budget share with the cost of any contractual liability arising from a decision by a governing body to cancel an existing contract entered into by the governing body for the supply of goods or services. - 2.21.4 In purchasing, tendering and contracting matters, governing bodies must follow any statutory provision or any EU procurement directives.
+Schools must not enter into contracts without the advice of the Council's Legal Services.

+- 2.21.2 Governing bodies must also always have due regard for the proper accountability for, and control over, the expenditure of public funds and assess in advance, where relevant, the health and safety competence of contractors, taking account of the LA's policies and procedures. - 2.21.3 The Council reserves the right to charge the school's budget share with the cost of any contractual liability arising from a decision by a governing body to cancel an existing contract entered into by the governing body for the supply of goods or services. - 2.21.4 In purchasing, tendering and contracting matters, governing bodies must follow any statutory provision or any EU procurement directives.
 They will also be expected to comply with the Council's Procurement Code with respect to quotations and tenders (Appendix B) insofar as these are not incompatible with the EU directives or any other provisions in this Scheme.
-The Council's procedures may be amended from time to time. - 2.21.5 Schools are not required to use contractors on any of the Council's frameworks but it may be beneficial to do so where this reduces the burden of schools in securing best value and complying with EU procurement requirements.
+The Council's procedures may be amended from time to time. - 2.21.5 Schools are not required to use contractors on any of the Council's frameworks but it may be beneficial to do so where this reduces the burden of schools in securing best value and complying with EU procurement requirements. - 2.21.6 Schools may seek advice on a range of compliant deals via Buying for Schools.